-The major weather/climate networks in the MIDN (discussed in Section 4.1) have at most several stations at or inside each park unit (Table 4.2).
-Most stations are located in SHEN.
+The major weather/climate networks in the APHN (discussed in Section 4.1) have at most a few dozen stations that are inside each park unit (Table 4.2).
+Great Smoky Mountain National Park (GRSM) has the greatest number of stations inside park boundaries (31).